|

 Before considering situations when you

-bore other people, let's consider more effective
+bore other people, let's explore more effective

 response options to your boredom.
+For

 Response Options